The leventhal firm

 Preliminary Alcohol Screening (PAS) Devices

-A PAS device[ii] measures the amount of ethanol (alcohol) in the air you exhale.
-Alcohol is absorbed from the stomach and intestines into the bloodstream; when blood goes through the lungs, some of the alcohol passes through the membranes of the lungs’ alveoli into the air.
-The concentration in the air is related to the blood alcohol concentration by a ratio of 2100:1.[iii]
+A PAS device[ii] functions by measuring the ethanol (alcohol) content in the exhaled air.
+As alcohol is absorbed into the bloodstream from the stomach and intestines, a portion of it passes through the membranes of the lungs’ alveoli into the air.
+The concentration in the air correlates with the blood alcohol concentration at a ratio of 2100:1[iii].

 [i] Cal VC 23612(h)

-[ii] The most common PAS device model used by Pasadena and Los Angeles DUI police is the Alco-Sensor IV.
-Many online retailers and pharmacies offer PAS devices for sale to the general public.
+[ii] The Alco-Sensor IV is a common PAS device model used by Pasadena and Los Angeles DUI police.
+Various online retailers and pharmacies offer PAS devices for public purchase.

 [iv] Exceptions: If you are under 21 or on probation for DUI, you MUST consent to the PAS test.
 (See Cal VC 23136(c)(1) and Cal VC 23154)